sera-ch/rushify/README.md

 2022/01/10:
 - Fixed a bug where Field Spells are not properly generated from batch create
+- Added banner and new name
+- Various bugfixes

 2022/01/09:
 - Implemented batch create